 These fees are only for “ordinary” services.
 Anything the lawyer does that isn’t ordinary—for example, handling a will contest or giving tax advice—is presumed to justify a larger fee.
 If a lawyer follows the fee schedule, the fee may be almost unrelated to the amount of legal work done.
-It’s the same amount of work to handle a $1 million brokerage account as it is to probate a $100,000 account—but under the statutory fee schedule, the bill for the million-dollar account would ten times larger.
+It’s the same amount of work to handle a $1 million brokerage account as it is to probate a $100,000 account—but under the statutory fee schedule, the bill for the million-dollar account would be ten times larger.

-Florida attorneys aren’t required to follow this fee schedule, and many acknowledge that it often leads to inflated attorney news.
+Florida attorneys aren’t required to follow this fee schedule, and many acknowledge that it often leads to inflated attorney fees.
 Especially if the estate you’re handling is greater than $100,000, be sure to find an attorney who will quote you a flat fee or work at an hourly rate.